virbaba/Placement/README.md

  Placement Cell
  MY APPLICATION BASICALLY PERFORM 5 TASK
  1. Createing student and displaying student.
- 2. Creating interviw and displaying interview.
+ 2. Creating interview and displaying interview.
  3. Allocating the interview to the student.
  4. Fill student data with interview details into CSV file.
  5. last but not the least job list using linkedIN job api